 Palm Springs in late fall and winter is a welcoming spot.
 You walk off the airline into an open air terminal with sunshine pouring in.
 Chances are you’ll immediately start stripping since if you live in Canada or the northern US, you haven’t felt such intense sun for many months.
 And you’re likely dressed in black.
 Keep your sunglasses handy.
 You’ll need them immediately.

-So much choice when it comes to hiking in Palm Springs
+Lots of choice when it comes to hiking in Palm Springs

 There are 140 hikes within a 70 mile radius of Palm Springs.
-These hikes range from 1 mile to 22 mile affairs and in fact the hike with the biggest one day vertical in the United States is probably here.
+These hikes range from 1 mile to 22 mile outings and in fact the hike with the biggest one day vertical in the United States is probably here.

 It’s “The Cactus to Clouds” hike with an elevation gain of 10,400′ over 22 miles.
 Try to include a visit to Joshua Tree National Park.
 It’s here that you can admire other worldly boulder formations and high mountain desert plants….and it’s just over an hour’s drive away.

-Here are three must do hikes in the Palm Springs area I hiked.
+Here are three must do hikes in the Palm Springs area

 1. The Mirage Trail aka The Bump and Grind